FOR A SAFER SPACE

 Religious Affiliation

-- How an individual associates themselves with a particular religion, denomination, or religious group.
+- How an individual associates themselves with a particular religion, denomination,

 Spirituality